BANUPRIYABALAMURUGAN/javaprogramming/README.md

 # javaprogramming
-Find out product of two elements in array which is maximum
+Given the array of integers nums, you will choose two different indices i and j of that array. return the maximum value of (nums[i]-1)*nums[j]-1)